m-onz/event_notifier/README.md

 # event_notifier

-a simple cli tool that notifies me about upcoming events.
+a simple cli calendar tool that notifies me about upcoming events.

-## the personal problem I'm solving

-I am terrible at remembering to get cards and presents for peoples birthdays and I don't have a calendar or planner.

-I want to get notified about future one off events and recurring events like friends and families birthdays.

-I want a simple cli tool and JSON file to represent these events.
-I will simply modify the JSON file directly to add new events.

-When I log into my computer this cli tool will be launched via .bashrc creating notifications with `node-notifier`.

-## how it works
+## instructions

-* install via github
+* clone repo from github
 * cd ./event_notifier && npm i && sudo npm link
-* edit your `events.json` with your actual data
+* `cp ./events-demo.json ./events.json` & edit your `events.json` with your actual data
-* update your ./.bashrc with `(sleep 10 && event_notifier) &`

-upon logging in you should see notifications for:

-* events that are happening today
-* upcoming events in exactly 7 days
-* all upcoming events in the next 30 days.

-## disclaimer

-* tested on debian based linux
+* enable this command to run upon logging in or startup (instructions vary based your os).
+* on linux you can launch the binary via "/usr/bin/event_notifier" after you have run `sudo npm link`